Skip to content

 varitykit app deploy --hosting dynamic

-• Best for: APIs, databases, server-side rendering
+• Best for: APIs, databases, server-side rendering, AI agents, LLMs

 • Features: Containers, scaling, persistence